-Edge Installer for Pivotal Cloud Foundry
+Edge Installer for PCF

 PCF Operators download and install the Edge Installer for PCF tile to expose the Apigee Edge API management platform in the Marketplace.
 Developers can then use Edge by creating instances of the service and binding them to their apps from Apps Manager or the Cloud Foundry Command Line Interface (cf CLI).

-Edge for Private Cloud lets customers run Apigee Edge on-premises.
+Edge for Private Cloud lets customers run Edge on-premises.
 A deployment environment for Edge for Private Cloud typically consists of at least nine separate servers, and more commonly 13 or more.
 In addition, you can install optional Edge components that require more servers:

 - Apigee BaaS requires an additional six or more servers.

 - The Edge Monitoring Dashboard requires an additional server.

 - The Developer Services portal requires an additional server.

 - Monetization is an add-on to the Management Server and Message Processor and does not require additional servers.